Progne subis

 takes to attract, keep, protect and properly care for a colony of purple

-about martins.
-With all the new findings from studies and testing, hosting purple
+martins.
+With all the new discoveries in the last two decades, hosting purple

 martins has become a lot more than just sticking a house on a pole and letting